gauri-gupta0/scientific-calculator/README.md

 # Scientific Retro Calculator

 A web-based scientific calculator featuring a nostalgic 80s retro aesthetic.
 This calculator handles basic arithmetic, advanced scientific functions, and solves systems of linear equations.
+Unlike the ones on youtube, this one can actually solve linear equations in both 2 and 3 variables.

 ## LIVE DEMO: https://gauri-gupta0.github.io/scientific-calculator/